Alaska Airlines: 2010s

-On March 9, 2012, Alaska Airlines began service from Seattle to Kansas City and on June 11, 2012, began service to Philadelphia.
-Seattle-Tacoma-Miami International Airport flights ended on July 15, 2012, but service to nearby Fort Lauderdale began on July 16.
-New service to San Antonio began on September 17, 2012.
-Alaska Airlines also began service from San Diego to Orlando on October 11, 2012.
+In March 2012, Alaska Airlines began service from Seattle to Kansas City and in June 2012, began service to Philadelphia.
+Seattle-Tacoma-Miami International Airport flights ended in July 2012.
+Service to nearby Fort Lauderdale began on July 16.
+Service to San Antonio began in September 2012.
+Alaska Airlines began service from San Diego to Orlando in October 2012.

-In October 2012, Alaska placed the largest order in its history when it ordered a total of 50 Boeing 737s in a deal worth US$5 billion at list prices.
-The order consists of 20 Boeing 737 MAX 8s, 17 Boeing 737 MAX 9s and 13 Boeing 737-900ERs.
+In October 2012, Alaska placed the largest order in its history, when it ordered a total of 50 Boeing 737s in a deal worth US$5 billion at list prices.
+The order consists of 20 737 MAX 8s, 17 737 MAX 9s and 13 737-900ERs.

 Alaska Airlines announced a plan in June 2013 to begin replacing Boeing 737s on flights between Fairbanks and Anchorage, Alaska, with Bombardier Q400s operated by Horizon Air and based out of Anchorage beginning in March 2014.
-The plan was intended to reduce operating expenses and eventually lower fares but was met with a great deal of skepticism by Fairbanks residents who expressed their frustration about the safety of the aircraft and outside boarding in the cold winter climate through social media.
+The plan was intended to reduce operating expenses and eventually lower fares.
+It was met with a great deal of skepticism by Fairbanks residents who expressed their frustration about the safety of the aircraft and outside boarding in the cold winter climate through social media.
 Alaska Airlines responded to the comments on Facebook attempting to reassure passengers of the safety of the Bombardier Q400s as well as promising to address the unusual aspects of flying in Alaska.
 The airline ended up modifying one of the jetways at Fairbanks International Airport so that passengers would not have to go outside to board.
-In November 2017, Alaska announced that it would revert to all jet service in the state of Alaska and that it would close its Horizon Airbase in Anchorage in March 2018.
+In November 2017, Alaska announced that it would revert to an all-jet service in the state of Alaska and that it would close its Horizon Airbase in Anchorage in March 2018.
+Horizon would re-establish its presence in the state of Alaska two years later, this time flying Embraer 175 aircraft.

 New nonstop service from Seattle to Salt Lake City began in 2013 and from Seattle to Albuquerque, Baltimore, Detroit, New Orleans, Tampa, and Cancun all began in 2014.
-Several other routes were later added from Salt Lake City in a competitive move against Delta Airlines when that carrier added many new routes from Seattle.
+Several other routes were later added from Salt Lake City in a competitive move against Delta Air Lines when that carrier added many new routes from Seattle.

-In 2015, Alaska Airlines announced 3 new nonstop destinations from Seattle, to Charleston, Nashville, and Raleigh-Durham.
+In 2015, Alaska Airlines announced three new nonstop destinations from Seattle, to Charleston, Nashville, and Raleigh-Durham.
 These, along with a flight between Los Angeles and Baltimore, began in late 2015 using their 737 aircraft.

-On January 25, 2016, for the first time in 25 years, Alaska Airlines unveiled a major update to its brand, which included a new logo and livery.
+In January 2016, for the first time in 25 years, Alaska Airlines unveiled a major update to its brand, which included a new logo and livery.
 In the new design, the Alaska wordmark was streamlined and the design of the Eskimo logo was simplified and the ruffs on the parka were made more colorful.

 In 2017, Alaska Airlines expanded to Indianapolis, with non-stop service to Seattle in May and San Francisco in September.
 The San Francisco route was discontinued in September 2018.